StuartJO/FasterMatchingIndex/README.md

 Good news!
 I have written code which allows you to do this!
 The inputs and outputs should be very similar to what the BCT/Betzel implementation used (and is in a similar format to the code I wrote for my [paper](https://www.science.org/doi/10.1126/sciadv.abm6127))

 I have it for the multiplicative and additive formulation of the generative network model.
-See the scripts matchingSpeedTest.m and additiveSpeedTest.m for examples
+See the scripts matchingSpeedTest.m and additiveSpeedTest.m for examples of its use.

 ## Wow this is so great, you're amazing Stuart